Smith Magenis Syndrome

-For information about clinical trials sponsored by private sources, contact:
+For information about clinical trials sponsored by private sources, in the main, contact:

 Organizations related to Smith Magenis Syndrome

-Smith ACM, Finucane B, Smith-Magenis Syndrome.
-In: The NORD Guide to Rare Disorders, Philadelphia: Lippincott, Williams and Wilkins, 2003:254.
+Smith ACM, Finucane B. Smith-Magenis Syndrome.
+In: NORD Guide to Rare Disorders.
+Lippincott Williams & Wilkins.
+Philadelphia, PA.
+2003:254-255.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.